xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 ## Prerequisites

-This tutorial requires that you have the following prerequisites in place:
+This tutorial has these prerequisites:

 * [Node](https://nodejs.org/en/download/) (LTS version) and npm to install app requirements and dependencies